vyos/vyos-documentation/docs/contributing/development.rst

   * Keep track of the progress (what we've already done in this branch and what we still need to do).
   * Prepare release notes.

-To make this approach work, every change must be associated with a bug number.
+To make this approach work, every change must be associated with a bug number and componant.
 If there is no bug/enhancement request for the changes you are going to make, you must create a `bugtracker`_ entry first.
 Once there is a `bugtracker`_ entry about it, you should reference in your commit message, as in:

 .. code-block:: sh

-  T1327: add serial console (115200,8n1) to ISO kernel command-line
-  T1397: Rewrite the config merge script
+  [vyos build] T1327: add serial console (115200,8n1) to ISO kernel command-line [vyos config] T1397: Rewrite the config merge script

 If there is no reference to an item in our `bugtracker`_ the pull request will be rejected.

 Patch limits:
   * If there is a bug that has multiple tasks than it is ok to reference multiple items in a commit and pull request.
   * Multiple bugs can not be fixed in one patch if they have no reference to each other.
+  * We only accept bugfixes in packages other than vyos-1x.
+  * No new functionality should use old style templates and perl/shell code, use python.

 .. _bugtracker: https://phabricator.vyos.net